Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

 Digital interaction will detach itself from displays and screens and be more located in physical space and the Metaverse environments – thus opening entirely new playing fields for designers.
 Designing for spatial computing and experiences: the launch of Apple Vision Pro is an evolution in the AR and VR market.
 This gives a huge space for designers to play with, both visually and conceptually.
 “New modalities such as gaze, touch, and speech open possibilities for innovative design, creation, and interaction and new use cases across the creative industries.”
 (David Johnston in Will Apple’s Vision Pro be a design success?)

-Recruiters and HR professionals seek candidates with a blend of technical expertise, creativity, problem-solving aptitude, effective communication skills, teamwork capabilities, and receptiveness to constructive feedback from both peer UX/UI designers and stakeholders.
+My clients seek candidates with a blend of technical expertise, creativity, problem-solving aptitude, effective communication skills, teamwork capabilities, and receptiveness to constructive feedback from both peer UX/UI designers and stakeholders.
 Additionally, they value applicants who can articulate their design rationale, showcase their design methodology, and strike a harmonious balance between aesthetic appeal and functional user experience.

 Here is some additional valuable content from the UX Design Institute: State of UX Hiring Report 2024.
 This exceptionally crafted report offers more detailed quantitative insights.